nativelibs4java/Scalaxy/Beans/README.md

+# Scalaxy/Beans

 Syntactic sugar to set Java beans properties with a very Scala-friendly syntax.
+(does not depend on the rest of Scalaxy)

 The following expression:
 ```scala